-Let’s Have A Meeting – It’s Daily Stand-Up Time!
+Let’s Have A Meeting – It’s Daily Stand-up Time!

 But what is it?

 Just as its name implies, the daily stand-up is a meeting that should happen Every Day.
-Having your team stand-up at the same time every day is a great tool to increase productivity, improve focus, and provides structure.
+Having your team meet at the same time every day is a great tool to increase productivity, improve focus, and provides structure.
 This is especially effective for teams coming together from different departments or groups with remote workers.

 Roll Call Time!

 If you can’t all gather to stand in one physical space and have an actual “stand-up” meeting, many businesses find the use of a bridge line or Skype call is a handy way to get everyone together for the daily meeting.
 With a program like Skype or Zoom, it’s almost like chatting in person since you can see all members who are on the video call.

 Once the team has gathered, each person gets a chance to go over three areas of interest briefly.
 The first is an overview of what they did the previous workday.

 Coworker 1: Yesterday I completed the high priority marketing task and wrote two articles that are ready for review.